-- ➔ Follow the instructions in this document during mounting or removal. - → Do not loosen the screws (303) of the anti-rotation fixture while the force generated by the supply air and/or the actuator springs is transmitted to the actuator stem and the stem (9). - → First remove the actuator from the valve or ensure it cannot transmit any forces to the actuator stem before removing the anti-rotation fixture on the plug stem.
+- Follow the instructions in this document during mounting or removal. - → Do not loosen the screws (303) of the anti-rotation fixture while the force generated by the supply air and/or the actuator springs is transmitted to the actuator stem and the stem (9). - → First remove the actuator from the valve or ensure it cannot transmit any forces to the actuator stem before removing the anti-rotation fixture on the plug stem. - Lay out the necessary material and tools to have them ready for the service work.